Gillian Abel: Education

 After a receiving a diploma from Cape Peninsula University of Technology in Cape Town, Abel moved to New Zealand in 1997 to work at the University of Otago.
-She graduated from Otago in 2010 with a PhD titled "Decriminalisation: A harm minimisation and human rights approach to regulating sex work".
+She graduated from Otago in 2010 with a PhD.
+Her thesis was titled "Decriminalisation: A harm minimisation and human rights approach to regulating sex work".

 Career

 Abel's early career focused on hematology before making a career change to focus on public health.
 In December 2019 Abel was promoted to full professor in the Department of Population Health at Otago with effect from 1 February 2020.
-She is also head of the Department.
+She is also head of the department.

 Abel's research focuses on vulnerable populations, including sex workers, vulnerable youth, and Pacific people.
 Abel was involved in leading an influential research project funded by the Health Research Council, which analyzed the impact of the Prostitution Reform Act on the lives of sex workers.
 This study has informed policy-making in New Zealand and worldwide.